rkapl/nsocker/README.md

  - The `LD_PRELOAD` component does not affect code inside LibC, so for example DNS (gethostbyname) can not be redirected.
  - The NSocker client API is rather simple and single-threaded.
-The `LD_PRELOAD` library creates a single client per thread.
+The `LD_PRELOAD` library creates a single connection per thread.